Liverpool F.C. in international football: European domination – the Paisley years (1974–83)

-By winning the European Cup, they qualified for the European Super Cup and played the winners of the Cup Winners' Cup, German team Hamburg, who had just signed Keegan.
+By winning the European Cup, they qualified for the European Super Cup and played the winners of the Cup Winners' Cup, German team Hamburg SV, who had just signed Keegan.
 Liverpool won the tie 7–1 on aggregate.
 Liverpool entered the 1977–78 European Cup as champions and received a bye in the first round.
 They defeated Dynamo Dresden and Portuguese team Benfica in the second round and quarter-finals, respectively.
 In the semi-final, the club again met Borussia Mönchengladbach, who won the first leg 2–1.
 Liverpool won the second leg 3–0, progressing to a second successive European Cup final, this time against Club Brugge at Wembley Stadium in London.
 In the final Kenny Dalglish, who had been signed to replace Keegan, scored the winning goal after receiving the ball from a Graeme Souness pass.
 The 1–0 victory meant Liverpool became the first British team to retain the European Cup.
 They faced Anderlecht in the 1978 European Super Cup, but failed to retain the trophy, losing 4–3 on aggregate against the Belgian side.
 Liverpool were eliminated in the first round of the 1978–79 European Cup by English champions Nottingham Forest.
 Nottingham Forest won the tie 2–0 on aggregate, and went on to win the competition.
 Liverpool entered the 1979–80 European Cup as English champions but were again eliminated in the first round, this time beaten 4–2 on aggregate by Dinamo Tbilisi of the Soviet Union.

 Liverpool participated in the 1980–81 European Cup as English league champions, defeating Finnish champions Oulun Palloseura, Scottish club Aberdeen and CSKA Sofia of Bulgaria to qualify for the semi-finals, where they faced three-time champions Bayern Munich.
 The first leg at Anfield finished goalless.
 In the second leg at the Olympiastadion in Munich, Ray Kennedy scored in the 83rd minute and, although the German side equalised, Liverpool went through to the final on the away goals rule.
 They faced Spanish side Real Madrid in the final, held at the Parc des Princes in Paris.
 Alan Kennedy scored the only goal to give Liverpool a 1–0 victory, which secured the club's—and Paisley's—third European Cup.
 As champions of Europe, Liverpool competed in the Intercontinental Cup against South American champions Flamengo of Brazil.
 Liverpool lost the match 3–0.
 The club's defence of the European Cup in 1981–82 was ended by CSKA Sofia in the quarter-finals.
 Another quarter-final exit occurred in the 1982–83 European Cup when Polish club Widzew Łódź eliminated Liverpool 4–3 on aggregate.
 Paisley retired as manager at the end of the season and was succeeded by his assistant, Joe Fagan.